lilyof97/rUBot_mecanum_ws/Documentation/9_AirQualityControl.md

 ![](./Images/air_quality/device_configuration.PNG)

 To configure the device, we will have to choose the "Set up a 3rd Party device" option.
 Then, we'll specify the device stype we're using, in this case, the ESP32.
 Then, we'll select the device's model, in this case the ESP32 DEV MODULE.
-When these steps are done, the device will be configured onto our Arduino IoT Cloud and a window will pop up indicating the Secret Key of our device. **This Secret Key will NOT always be available, it depends on the device.
+When these steps are done, the device will be configured onto our Arduino IoT Cloud and a window will pop up indicating the Secret Key of our device.
+This key will be needed to configure the network of the associated Thing. **This Secret Key will NOT always be available, it depends on the device.
 For example, for the MKR1010 there are no Secret Keys needed.**

 ![](./Images/air_quality/DEVICE_CONFIGURATION_1.PNG)